Contraction centers in families of hyperkahler manifolds: Introduction

 \subsection{Teichm\"uller spaces in hyperk\"ahler geometry}

 Let $M$ be a complex manifold.
-Recall that {\bf the Teichm\"uller space} $\Teich$ of complex structures on $M$ is the quotient $\Teich:=\Comp/\Diff_0$, where $\Comp$ is the space of complex structures (with the topology of uniform convergence of all derivatives) and $\Diff_0$ the connected component of the diffeomorphism group.
-In this paper we are interested in the action of the mapping class group $\Diff/\Diff_0$ on $\Teich$ (see Section \ref{_Teich_Section_}).
+Recall that {\bf the Teichm\"uller space} $\Teich$ of complex structures on $M$ is the quotient $\Teich:=\Comp/\Diff_0$, where $\Comp$ is the space of complex structures (with the topology of uniform convergence of all derivatives) and $\Diff_0$ the connected component of the unity of the diffeomorphism group.
+The mapping class group $\Diff/\Diff_0$ on $\Teich$.

-In our case $M$ is a compact holomorphically symplectic manifold of K\"ahler type.\footnote{By the Calabi-Yau theorem (\ref{_CY_Theorem_}), this is the same as a hyperk\"ahler manifold.} We assume that $M$ has maximal holonomy (\ref{_max_holo_Definition_}; such an $M$ is also called IHS: ``irreducible holomorphic symplectic'') and consider the Teichm\"uller space $\Teich$ of all complex structures of hyperk\"ahler type (Subsection \ref{_Teich_subsection_}).
-By a result of D. Huybrechts, $\Teich$ has finitely many connected components, and we take the one containing the parameter point of our given complex structure; in other words we consider the Teichm\"uller space of all hyperk\"ahler deformations of $M$.
+In our case $M$ is a compact K\"ahler irreducible holomorphically symplectic manifold \footnote{By the Calabi-Yau theorem, this is the same as a hyperk\"ahler manifold.} (IHS).
+We consider the Teichm\"uller space $\Teich$ of all complex structures of hyperk\"ahler type (Subsection \ref{_Teich_subsection_}).
+Up to the action of the subgroup $K$ of the mapping class group acting trivially on cohomology, this is the same space as the moduli space of marked hyperk\"ahler manifolds often considered in algebraic geometry.
+The subgroup $K$ permutes components of $\Teich$, so that we shall often make no difference between the relevant component of $\Teich$ and of the moduli space of marked hyperk\"ahler manifolds\footnote{The latter has only finitely many connected components, see \cite{_Huybrechts:finiteness_}}.

+We always consider the component containing the parameter point of our given complex structure, i.e. parametrizing hyperk\"ahler deformations of $M$.
 By abuse of notation, this space is also denoted $\Teich$.
-The action of the mapping class group $\Gamma$ (i.e. the finite-index subgroup of $\Diff/\Diff_0$ preserving our connected component) on $\Teich$ is ergodic, and its orbits are classified using Ratner's orbit classification theorem (\ref{orbits-teich}).
+The action of the mapping class group $\Gamma$ (i.e. the subgroup of $\Diff/\Diff_0$ preserving our connected component) on $\Teich$ is ergodic, and its orbits are classified using Ratner's orbit classification theorem (\ref{orbits-teich}).